-- 3 Demand: The Demand signal displayed as a percent of range. - 4 Loop (Dem): The Demand signal measured in mA. - 5 Trq/Thrust: Not active for Group 14 . - 6 Temp: The ambient temperature of the DCM-2. - 7 Feedback: Milliamp output signal representing the present position of the output shaft.
+- 3 Demand: The Demand signal displayed as a percent of range. - 4 Loop (Dem): The Demand signal measured in mA. - 5 Trq/Thrust: The present thrust value as applied to the output shaft. - 6 Temp: The ambient temperature of the DCM-2. - 7 Feedback: Milliamp output signal representing the present position of the output shaft.